14 Types of UML Diagrams

 Behavioral UML Diagrams Sub-types

-The behavioral UML diagram exhibits software architecture’s state when used.
+The behavioral UML diagram exhibits the software architecture’s state when used.
 It has four key subtypes.

 The last type is the interaction diagram.
 The interaction UML diagram consists of four sub-types of its own.